 We continue to work closely with all of our partners across North Central London; developing the North Central London ICS Provider Alliance in preparation for the new Integrated Care Board and working with the Federation of Specialist Hospitals to shape the future contracting framework for Specialist NHS Services.
-We have also co-chaired the Children's Hospitals Alliance and the associated Accelerator programme, which successfully delivered additional patient care to reduce waiting lists and improve patient experience.
+We have also co-chaired the Children's Hospitals Alliance and the associated Accelerator programme, which successfully supported a reduction in waiting lists and an improved patient experience.